 Groundwater samples will be collected from the locations presented in Table 3.1.
 The locations are presented on Figure 3.1.
-The new monitoring well locations (MW-20B and MW-21B) will be sampled approximately three weeks after well development.
+The new monitoring well locations (MW-20B to MW-24B) will be sampled approximately three weeks after well development.